 The third week of September 2014 turned out to be an excellent time for me to explore the fall scenery around Ridgway, Colorado.
 Generally, those seeking autumn color will find plenty of it, if they arrive in Colorado anywhere in between the last week of September and the first week of October.

 I began by driving west out of Ridgway on CO Highway 62.
 Normally, the view south to the Sneffels Range from CO 62 is awash in fall color, but in 2014 I hardly glanced toward the Sneffels Range as I drove.
 Its aspen foliage was still emerald green, except for bits of yellow in the higher elevations.
 It was obvious my trip would be over long before that area decided to “ripen up”, but I’ve learned that it’s nearly impossible for a guy who doesn’t live in the mountains to capture every spot in its prime.
-So I did what most photographers do: I went a different direction, with my eyes fixed on the road ahead, ready to catch a new feature of the Colorado landscape at each bend or hilltop.
+So I did what most photographers do: I went a different direction, with my eyes fixed on the road ahead, ready to catch a new splash of warm color at each bend or hilltop.

 Within a half hour of leaving Ridgway, I crossed over Dallas Divide and into San Miguel County.
 But only a mile from the county line, I was stopped in my tracks, so to speak, by something I hadn’t seen before: A small aspen grove on a hillside, with its leaves glowing in a perfect tangerine hue as they fluttered in the breeze.
-The picture at right can be viewed in full-window mode if you click on to it, but even the large view can only give you an idea of the orange light that was bombarding my eyeballs.
+The picture below can be viewed in full-window mode if you click on to it, but even the larger view can only give you an idea of the orange light that was bombarding my eyeballs.

 It was midafternoon when I found the orange-colored grove, and a band of clouds began forming over Dallas Divide and the nearby mountains.
 As luck would have it, the leading edge of the band ducked beneath the sun just after I grabbed my camera gear and locked my car.
 It was one of those persnickety clouds, not big enough to make things overcast... just big enough to block the sunlight.
 My eyes bored into the cloud, encouraging to make it move north or south, but to no avail.
 It seemed to only move in line with the sun.